bacalhau-project/bacalhau/docs/getting-started/installation.md

 ```

 :::tip
 If you want to pass files between the Docker Bacalhau CLI and your desktop, don't forget to mount a volume.
-For example, to mount the current directory as a volume.
+You can see an example of this in the [Bacalhau Docker example](../examples/workload-onboarding/bacalhau-docker-image/index.md).
 :::

 ### Verify the Installation